mitschen/CarND-Path-Planning-Project/doc/writeup.md

 The path planner is just a simple approach.
 It doesn't consider the possible behaviour of other vehicles on the highway - e.g. sudden lanechange or similar.
 Furthermore the acceleration model is very straight and simple - it doesn't allow any emergency handling (full stopp).

+* * *

+##Review and rework
+The first submission failed the project criteria.
+The reviewer mentioned two findings:
+* max velocity of 50mph was exceeded
+* during the testrun it came to a crash with another vehicle.

+So is spended more time, revieweing my solution and find the weak spots.
+Concerning the max velocity - i didn't find any obvious misbehaviour in my sources.
+All velocity calculation was always based on the restriction, that the max-velocity (set to 50mph) must not be violated.
+I never faced the problem during my testruns.
+So the only countermeasurement I did therefore was, to reduce the max velocity to 49.5 mph.
+This give a little velocity buffer and should avoid any further max-speed violation.

+Concerning the crash with other vehicles: unfortunetely the situation isn't completely clear for me.
+From the screenshots given in the review, it looks like our vehicle runs into the red-forein vehicle without facing any certain situation.
+In the sources, the `laneChangeAllowed` function has exactly the function, to avoid such situation: this function always takes the projected car position into consideration and compares the position with the projected car positions of the closest vehicles.
+There are two possible clashes in my assumption: first of all i'm only considering the closest neighboors - nobody else.
+Which might lead to a situation in which i'm assuming, the lane is free - because I've almost passed the car, but there is another car directly next to the one.
+I've taken care of that by now reflecting all vehicles in my surroundings.
+That means instead of checking the distances to one predecessor and one successor, i'm comparing the carposition with each successor/ predecessor of the lane i would lake to move to.
+This affects all the functions `prepareLanes`, `laneChangeAllowed` and `speedvalueDevelopmentOnLane`.

+The second weak point is the distance to the car i'm planning to pass.
+Due to the fact that I'm reducing the security belt in case that I plan to pass a car to about 7 meter, I might run into the situation that I'm hitting the obstacle while moving from one lane to the other.
+So I've disabled this feature and keept the rule of thumbs: distance to other cars must be half of speedometer in meter.